mehdijoafshani/go-assessment-1/README.md

 #### TODO
 - Implement delete
-- define more explicit error types, and assert them in tests and also use them to return more explicit HTTP error code
+- define more explicit error types, and assert them in tests and also use them to return more explicit HTTP error codes
 - unify file extensions